craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. In the **Active Users** list, click **Lindsey Gates**.

-1. Assign an Office 365 E5 license.
+1. Assign an Office 365 E5 and an Enterprise Mobility + Security E5 license.

-## Exercise 5: Pasword Policy
+### Exercise 5: Pasword Policy

 1. Switch to the **Microsoft 365 admin center** browser window signed in as the tenant owner account.